cogent3/cogent3/doc/developer_notes.rst

 Adding to the documentation
 ---------------------------

+You can maximise the cogent user experience for yourself and others by contributing to the documentation.
+If you solve a problem that you think might prove useful to others then add it into the documentation.
+If you can think of ways to improve the existing documents let us know.

-For new use-case examples.
-Look at any of the existing examples.
+For guidance on adding documentation, look at any of the existing examples.
 The restructured text format is pretty easy to write (for overview see the Sphinx `rest overview`_).
-The conventions adopted by PyCogent are using heading levels to be consistent with the Python.org standard (taken from `Sphinx headings`_).
+The conventions adopted by PyCogent are to use heading levels to be consistent with the Python.org standard (taken from `Sphinx headings`_).
 They are

 - # with overline, for parts
 - \* with overline, for chapters